-The information included in terms sheets and road show materials must comply with the conditions in National Instrument 41-101 General Prospectus Requirements.
+The information included in standard term sheets and marketing materials must comply with the conditions in National Instrument 41-101 General Prospectus Requirements and other prospectus rules.

-Marketing materials used in the context of income trust offerings often include prominent reference to "yield".
+Green sheets and marketing materials used in the context of income trust offerings often include prominent reference to "yield".
 We are concerned that expressions of "yield" in these marketing materials may not be clearly understood, both because the term itself may have connotations or common usages that are not consistent with the attributes of income trust units and because the relationship between the "yield" described in the marketing materials and the information in the prospectus may not be clear.

 "Yield" is generally used in the context of income trust offerings to refer to the return that would be generated over a one-year period, as a percentage of the offering price of the units, if the amounts intended to be distributed by the income trust according to its distribution policy are so distributed.
-In connection with their ongoing approach to disclosure, issuers should carefully consider yield expectations previously communicated to investors through sales and marketing materials or otherwise.
+In connection with their ongoing approach to disclosure, issuers should carefully consider yield expectations previously communicated to investors through marketing materials or otherwise.
 Whether and to what extent those yield expectations are met are important aspects of overall disclosure of performance.
 Issuers should include in their interim and annual MD&A, where applicable, a comparison between the expected yield figure previously communicated and the actual yield.